min2ha/ukwa-site/content/target/38386/index.en.md

   "subject": "Easter Rising "
 }

-# Police Professional: 1916 Easter Rising remembered: PSNI officers hurt in attacks from petrol bombs and stones

 Article about Police Service of Northern Ireland (PSNI) in the Easter Rising in UK professional journal for police and policing issues